In my own words

 I’m a children’s author, illustrator, and specialized arts educator—or, as I like to think of myself, a daydreaming expert.

-I'm the author of The Secret of Zoone and The Guardians of Zoone (HarperCollins Children's Books) and the Kendra Kandlestar series (Simply Read Books).
+I’m the author of Spell Sweeper, The Secret of Zoone and The Guardians of Zoone (HarperCollins Children’s Books) and the Kendra Kandlestar series (Simply Read Books).
 I have also illustrated books for other authors.

-When I’m not daydreaming myself, I teach kids how to put their own daydreaming to good use at schools and libraries, and through workshops with the Creative Writing for Children (CWC) society, which I co-founded in 2004.
+When I’m not daydreaming myself, I teach kids how to put their own daydreaming skills to good use at schools, libraries, and young author conferences—and through workshops with the Creative Writing for Children (CWC) society, which I co-founded in 2004.
 I am really proud of the work I do with students, helping kids from a range of cultural and socioeconomic backgrounds to tap into their creativity.
 It is my experience that kids are more the same than different.

 I enjoy mythology, history, and the mysteries of the universe.
 During my free time, I’m a traveler, adventurer, and maker of dragon eggs.
 I especially love to visit exotic places where I can lose myself (sometimes literally!) in tombs, mazes, castles, and crypts.